idqdq/rocket.bot/readme.md

 **acl** uses the [**batfish**](https://www.batfish.org/) under the hood.

-Later the second function **port** was added.
+Later the second function was added.
 The **port** function.
 It finds a network switch and a port a hostname, ip or mac is connected to.

 And this is how the port function looks in an action:
 ![port](docs/netbotport.png)